amonks/bouncer/readme.md

 Bouncer is a super simple sinatra-based proxy for client apps that only need a server for making requests.

+Bouncer uses [unicorn](http://unicorn.bogomips.org/) for multithreaded asynchronicity.
+You can change the maximum number of threads in `config/unicorn.rb`.

 This readme concerns running your own instance of Bouncer.
-There's a free, working installation available for use at [b.ss.cx](http://b.youwouldntstealacar.com).
+There's a free, working installation available for use at [b.ss.cx](http://b.ss.cx).

 ## install